Tetanus, Diphtheria, Pertussis (Tdap) Vaccine

 Who should get the Tdap vaccine?

 The tetanus, diphtheria, pertussis (Tdap) vaccine is offered to all students in grade 9.
 This is a booster dose for children immunized against these diseases at a younger age.
 The booster dose strengthens or boosts the immune system to give better protection against these diseases.
 Children who received a booster dose of Tdap vaccine on or after their 10th birthday do not need a dose in grade 9.

-A booster dose of the pertussis vaccine is recommended for adults who were immunized in childhood but is not provided for free in B.C.
+A booster dose of the Tdap vaccine is recommended for adults who were immunized in childhood but is not provided for free in B.C.

 It is important to keep a record of all immunizations received.